 If you’re up for something more familiar…

-…it means that you already tried the aforementioned two dishes.
-However, there are people who are not so much into trying out new cuisines, so they always turn back to something that’s familiar – and that’s totally OK.
+If you’ve already tried the aforementioned two dishes, then you can branch out and try other cuisines in Hong Kong, too.
+There are many, not just American food.
+There are people who are not so much into trying out new cuisines, so they always turn back to something that’s familiar – and that’s totally OK.

 If you’re up for dessert…